I can't use my tickets. What should I do?

 Can I view a seating chart for my performance?

 All performances are held at Orchestra Hall in downtown Minneapolis unless otherwise noted.
 Click here for a detailed seating chart (pdf).

 What if my concert is cancelled due to bad weather?

 If a performance cancellation occurs due to weather or other conditions, announcements will be made on local radio and television stations as well as social media.
-Any cancellations will be noted on our website at least three hours prior to a performance.
+Any cancellations will be noted on our website home page and event detail page at least three hours prior to a performance.
 In most cases, if Minneapolis Public Schools declare a snow or emergency day, our Young People's Concerts will be cancelled on the same day.

 Additionally, we will make our best effort to inform all ticketed patrons via phone and e-mail as soon as possible.
 For best service, we ask that patrons make sure the Minnesota Orchestra has a current phone number and e-mail address on file.
 Should a concert cancellation occur, please hold on to your tickets, and we will contact you with options.
-We also encourage you to opt in for E-Alerts.
 The Minnesota Orchestra values your support and privacy.
 We will never sell or trade your e-mail address.

 Online exchanges are available for your convenience.